Social

 Occupational Safety and Health

-We have introduced an occupational safety and health management system (OSHMS)* making an effort to take our occupational safety and health to the next stage.
-The OSHMS is a system to organizationally and systematically comply with the laws and regulations and manage the implementation of voluntary rules.
+We have introduced an occupational safety and health management system (OSHMS), making an effort to take our occupational safety and health to the next stage.
 By executing a PDCA cycle as a core element of the OSHMS, we will continue to step up the level of the occupational safety and health.
 Thereby, we prevent occupational accidents along with providing all employees with safe and healthy workplaces.

 *1 The occupational safety and health management system (OSHMS) is designed to prevent labor accidents, promote workers’ health and create comfortable workplaces to raise the level of on-site safety and health by setting and implementing a plan-do-check-act cycle, or PDCA cycle, for the voluntary and continuous management of on-site safety and health.
 Since January 2009, Kawasaki Plant has been certified as a JISHAcompliant OSHMS-certified business site (certification no.: 09-14-9) based on the guidelines set by the Ministry of Health, Labour and Welfare.